tqtensor/vision-parse/README.md

 | MarkItDown | 67% |
 | Nougat | 79% |

+> [!NOTE]
-**Note**: I used gpt-4o model for Vision Parse to extract markdown content from the pdf documents.
+> I used gpt-4o model for Vision Parse to extract markdown content from the pdf documents.
 I have used model parameter settings as in `scoring.py` script.
 The above results may vary depending on the model you choose for Vision Parse and the model parameter settings.

 ### Run Your Own Benchmarks